OpenBuddy/OpenBuddy/README.md

 ## License Restrictions

-OpenBuddy-LLaMA series models are strictly prohibited for commercial use and are intended for research purposes only.
-For more information, please refer to the LLaMA License.
+OpenBuddy-LLaMA series models are subject to Meta's licensing agreement.
+These models are intended for use only by individuals who have obtained approval from Meta and are eligible to download LLaMA.
+If you have not obtained approval from Meta, you must visit the https://ai.meta.com/llama/ page, read and agree to the model's licensing agreement, submit an application, and wait for approval from Meta before downloading the model from the model page.

 For the OpenBuddy-Falcon and OpenBuddy-OpenLLaMA series models, they are released under the Apache 2.0 License.
 Please refer to the Apache 2.0 License for applicable scope and restrictions.